manuel-vna/ITKnowledgeBase/README.md

 # ItKbProject
 IT Knowledge Base Project

-This appplication provides a simple IT Knowledge database.
+This mobile appplication provides a simple IT Knowledge database.
 Information you don't want to forget can be saved and organised by the usage of five data fields:
 Title, Category, Subcategory, Description and Source.
 You can save, edit and delete knowledge entries.
 Searching can be done by a general keyword or within one of the above fields specifically, including a search by the saving date of the entry.
+Entries can be imported and exported.

 <br>